-Fostering civic engagement is the goal of the Allbritton Center, which houses the Patricelli Center for Social Entrepreneurship, the Center for Community Partnerships, the Service Learning Center, the Wesleyan Media Project, the Working Papers Series, the certificate in civic engagement, and several endowed lecture series.
+Fostering civic engagement is the goal of the Allbritton Center, which currently houses the Patricelli Center for Social Entrepreneurship, the Wesleyan Media Project, the Working Papers Series, the certificate in civic engagement, and several endowed lecture series.
 The Center began offering civic engagement courses in 2012 and will host courses from the Koeppel Journalism Fellow every other year.
 The Center is still in development; a search is underway for a senior faculty member to become its director.
 Next steps include awarding fellowships to Wesleyan faculty to teach courses in the Center that feature areas of their scholarship that bear on civic engagement but do not fit into the curricula of their home departments.
-When fully implemented, the Center will teach students to translate the liberal arts into action through service learning courses, volunteer work, internships, and non-credit workshops on the components of running a public organization.
-Likewise, the Center will also teach students to translate their work of social engagement back into the liberal arts.
+When fully implemented, the Center will teach students to translate the liberal arts into action through service learning courses, volunteer work, internships, and non-credit workshops on the components of running a public organization.xviii Likewise, the Center will also teach students to translate their work of social engagement back into the liberal arts.